-Hefty trees, exotic plants that sometimes you only see in plant shops and occasional rain-forest species in their natural habitat all can be seen while you walk along a trail.
+Hefty trees, exotic plants that sometimes can only be seen in plant shops and occasional rain-forest species in their natural habitat.
+All these and more can be seen while walking along a trail.
 Some trails pass through smaller ecosystems like forest swamps and grasslands.

 Forest trails create important dynamics for forest communities.
 Their importance may be overlooked, but cannot be ignored.
-Instead of travelling by rivers or creeks, trails can make a journey shorter.
-One handy aspect of travelling by trail is that an individual can join a party of travelers at any point.
+Instead of travelling on rivers or creeks, walking the trails can make a journey shorter.
+One handy aspect of walking the trail is that an individual can join a party at any point.

-Trails do not only connect communities and important places, but act as aisles that give access to forest resources especially useful plants and trees.
-Just like humans, some animals do prefer a clear path to walk on, so trails are not only used by humans but by animals too.
-Spotting an animal or two on a trails is likely, especially if the time is right.
+Trails do not only connect communities and important places, but act as aisles that give access to forest resources especially useful trees and plants.
+Just like humans, some animals do prefer a clear path to walk on, so trails are not only used by humans, but by animals too.
+Spotting an animal or two on a trail is likely, especially if the time is right.

 Unfortunately, maybe because resources are not as plentiful as before, fewer people use the forest, so some trails are being neglected.

-However, in Moraro, we recognize the importance of forest trails to forest communities and are giving them the importance they deserve.
-We are promoting them, particularly for getting between communities especially for cohesion activities such as sharing.
+However, in Moraro, we recognise the importance of forest trails to forest communities and are giving them the importance they deserve.
+We are promoting them, particularly for getting between communities, especially for cohesion activities such as sharing.

-If you are interested in walking the trails with us, and would like to work along with us, please feel free to contact us.
+If you are interested in walking the trails with us, please feel free to contact us.

 Trails are used for different purposes, such as hauling a canoe.

-You can spot an animal or two on a trail.
+An animal or two can be spotted on a trail.

 Sometimes the sun can get very hot.
 This is where a sheltered trail comes in handy.